I Noah Guy…

 It’s hot soup in the flask

-Which she’d share if she only had more
+Which she’d share, if she only had more.

 Try not to cry, Crazy Annie

-It’ll pass by, Dearest Annie
+As we pass by, Dearest Annie

 Heir Heads